Bira/octopus-carnival/_drafts/wir-mm-4e-vampire.md

 5e makes a huuuge deal out of Count Strahd, the game's Dracula expy, but in his original incarnation he was explicitly described as a vampire who was only a bit more powerful and clever than what's average for these monsters.
-You could easily stat him up in 4e by making him a Solo Controller with the Vampire Master's gaze, bite, and transformation powers, plus a strong claw/slam attack and some necromancy-themed powers.
-His level should be the party's average +4 or so, suitable as a final boss for your I6: Ravenloft conversion.
+You could easily stat him up in 4e by making him an Elite or Solo Controller with the Vampire Master's gaze, bite, and transformation powers, plus a strong claw/slam attack and some necromancy-themed powers or rituals.
+He should be part of an encounter of the party's level +3 or +4, suitable as a final boss battle.

+[1]: {{ "/projects/mm-4e/" | relative_url }}